Frequently Asked Questions

-- Where do I get a trail permit?
+- Where do I get a trail pass?

 - Can I get a replacement trail pass?

-- Where can I get Massachusetts Trail Maps?
+- Where can I get Massachusetts Trail Map?

 - Why don’t you post local and MA trail maps?

-- Can I rent a sled in MA. and where?
+- Can I rent a sled in MA?

 Q: What is S.A.M.?

 A: S.A.M. stands for the Snowmobile Association of Massachusetts whose charter is “Committed to Enhancing Safe Snowmobiling in Massachusetts.
-Read an overview of S.A.M.
+An overview of S.A.M.